Viv-VanHau/Waste-Classification/README.md

 ## 🔗 The 6 Research Architectures

-We evaluated 6 different architectural approaches to find the optimal balance between speed, safety, and economic recovery value:
+We evaluated 6 different architectural approaches to find the optimal balance between speed, safety, and recovery value:

 ### Architecture 1: Single-Stream CNN Baseline